google/zoekt/README.md

     $GOPATH/bin/zoekt-server -mirror_config config.json

 This will mirror all repos under 'github.com/username' as well as the 'zoekt' repository.
-It will index the repositories and start the webserver.
+It will index the repositories.

-It takes care of fetching and indexing new data, restarting crashed webservers and cleaning up logfiles
+It takes care of fetching and indexing new data and cleaning up logfiles.

+The webserver can be started from a standard service management framework, such as systemd.

 SYMBOL SEARCH
 =============